Infographics can make dry and boring information exciting.

 Geographic infographic design best practices:

 Want more geographic infographic templates, examples and design tips?
-We’ve got a map infographic design guide.
+Here’s a map infographic design guide that might come in handy.

 6. Comparison infographic templates